Bethany Hall-Long: Disaster response efforts

 During the height of the COVID-19 pandemic, Hall-Long helped lead the states COVID response efforts.
-In 2020, she was asked by Governor Carney to co-chair the state’s Pandemic Resurgence Advisory Committee (PRAC) along with Secretary of State Jeffrey Bullock.
-Comprised of over 50 Delaware leaders in both the private and public sectors, the PRAC was tasked with preparing a pandemic playbook that included a strategy focused to develop new public health strategies, identify critical resources, and assess methods to protect vulnerable populations.
+In 2020, she was asked by Governor Carney to co-chair the state's Pandemic Resurgence Advisory Committee (PRAC) along with Secretary of State Jeffrey Bullock.
+Composed of over 50 Delaware leaders in both the private and public sectors, the PRAC was tasked with preparing a pandemic playbook that included a strategy focused to develop new public health strategies, identify critical resources, and assess methods to protect vulnerable populations.

 In 2023, in response to the nationwide infant formula shortage, Hall-Long worked with public, private and non-profit organizations to lead efforts to increase the distribution of infant formula to high-needs areas across Delaware.
 The initiative helped distribute over 44,000 canisters of infant formula to Delaware families in need.

-Hall-Long served as a principal investigator of the Delaware Medical Reserve Corps (DMRC), where she helped lead the state’s response to public health emergencies.
+Hall-Long served as a principal investigator of the Delaware Medical Reserve Corps (DMRC), where she helped lead the state's response to public health emergencies.